Power Issues When Directly Connecting to an NVR.

 - 8 POE ports model: max 25.5 W per POE+ port, and 80W in total.

-The power consumption of a single POE camera is around 15.4W.
-The power consumption of a single POE+ camera is around 25.5W.
-If the NVR’s POE or POE+ power consumption has been reached, there are a few options that can be used; the additional cameras can be power via an additional POE+ network switch or by using the included power supply.
+The power consumption of a single POE+ camera is around 20W each depending on the model.
+If the NVR’s power consumption have been exceeded, there are a few options that can be used; the additional cameras can be powered via an additional POE+ network switch or by using the included power supply.

 if you are adding a camera to your NVR it is highly recommended to set your camera with a static IP address prior to adding it to the system.
 A static IP address can only be set in the camera’s web user interface on a computer.
 For more information on how to set a static IP for your camera visit: amcrest.com/staticIP